mjoslyn/react-prismic-hocs/README.md

 ```

 ## How Does It Work?
-React Prismic provides Higher Order Components that will fetch from [prismic.io](https://www.prismic.io) and pass the prismic to either props to your child components or child functions.
+React Prismic Higher Order Components provides Higher Order Components that will fetch from [prismic.io](https://www.prismic.io) and pass the prismic to either props to your child components or child functions.

 # Child Components
 The "with" versions of each component return a new component with the Prismic prismic as props on that component